Skip to main content

 A common protocol involves weekly intramuscular injections of Testosterone Cypionate, typically at a concentration of 200mg/ml.
 This method provides a steady release of the hormone, helping to maintain stable levels throughout the week.

 To mitigate potential side effects and support endogenous hormone production, TRT protocols often include additional medications.
-Gonadorelin, administered via subcutaneous injections twice weekly, can help maintain natural testosterone production and preserve fertility by stimulating the to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+Gonadorelin, administered via subcutaneous injections twice weekly, can help maintain natural testosterone production and preserve fertility by stimulating the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH).

 Another consideration is the conversion of testosterone to estrogen, which can lead to undesirable effects such as gynecomastia or water retention.
 To manage this, an aromatase inhibitor like Anastrozole may be prescribed as an oral tablet, typically twice weekly, to block this conversion.
 In some cases, Enclomiphene might be incorporated to further support LH and FSH levels, particularly for men concerned with fertility preservation.